 The Freedom of Information (Designation as Public Authorities) Order 2011 came into force on 1st November 2011.
 It brings the following three public authorities within the scope of FOIA: the Associaton of Chief Police Officers of England, Wales and Northern Ireland (ACPO); the Financial Ombudsman Service and the Universities and Colleges Admissions Service (UCAS).

-- article 6 article 8 Article 8 ECHR Article 10 ECHR CCTV confidentiality database data protection data sharing DNA EIR employment monitoring employment vetting environmental information First-tier tribunal FOIA Google High Court ICO powers Information Tribunal internet judicial review legal professional privilege national security personal data privacy Procedure public authorities public interest RIPA safe space section 14 FOIA section 27 FOIA section 30 FOIA section 35 FOIA section 36 FOIA section 40 FOIA section 41 FOIA section 42 FOIA section 43 FOIA section 44 FOIA surveillance Upper Tribunal vexatious requests whether information held
+- article 6 article 8 Article 8 ECHR Article 10 ECHR CCTV confidentiality database data protection data sharing DNA EIR employment monitoring employment vetting environmental information First-tier tribunal FOIA Google High Court ICO powers Information Tribunal internet judicial review legal professional privilege national security personal data privacy Procedure public authorities public interest RIPA section 14 FOIA section 27 FOIA section 30 FOIA section 35 FOIA section 36 FOIA section 40 FOIA section 41 FOIA section 42 FOIA section 43 FOIA section 44 FOIA surveillance Upper Tribunal veto vexatious requests whether information held

 DisclaimerThis blog is maintained for information purposes only.
 It is not intended to be a source of legal advice and must not be relied upon as such.
 Blog posts reflect the views and opinions of their individual authors, not of chambers as a whole.